giflw/datacrow/readme/readme.txt

   RIFF, MOV, IFO, VOB and Mpeg video).
 * Internal HSQL database + SQL query tool for expert users.

+Data Crow dows not write information to the registry or any other platform specific folder or structure.
+All the information is kept withing the Data Crow installation folder.
+It does not obey platform specific rules and can run on any platform (Windows, Linux and others) having Java 1.6 (from Sun) or higher installed.

 ----------------------------------------------------------------------------------------
 2.0 Requirements